What Is A Square Number? Explained For Primary School Parents And Kids

 Square numbers are particularly useful when finding the area of squares, which children begin to do in Year 4 (pupils should be taught to find the area of rectilinear shapes by counting squares) but which is built on further in Year 5 (pupils should be taught to calculate and compare the area of rectangles (including squares).

-Learning square numbers also gives children a firm base from which they can learn about cubed numbers, but this will not usually happen until KS3.
+Learning square numbers also gives children a firm base from which they can learn about cube or cubed numbers, but this will not usually happen until KS3.

 Square number practice questions